Kalem8/Tik_Tak_Toe/README.md

 ## Overview

-This is a JavaScript implementation of the classic game Tic-Tac-Toe.
+This is a code explain implementation of the classic game Tic-Tac-Toe.
 The game is played on a 3x3 grid, and players take turns marking X or O in a cell.
 The first player to get three in a row wins the game.
 The code uses the Document Object Model (DOM) to dynamically render the game board and update the game state.

 Overall, creating a game like Tic-Tac-Toe can be a great way to learn more about web development, and it's always satisfying to see a functioning game come to life through your code.